Wolfyxon/CenterMe/README.md

 # CenterMe!
-A CSS game I made for homework
+A CSS game I made with Bootstrap and jQuery for homework.